buildpacks/rfcs/0000-spec-distribution.md

 ## Buildpack Blob Format

-A buildpack blob is a tgz containing a `buildpack.toml`.
+A buildpack blob is a tgz containing a `buildpack.toml`, which is a configuration file defined in the CNB buildpack specification.
 Example format:

 ```toml
 [[buildpacks]]